Kinematic budget of quantum correlations: Abstract

 \section{Abstract}

-The diversity of quantum correlations -- discord, entanglement, steering, and Bell nonlocality -- disappears at the observable second-moment kinematic level.
-By treating state purity as a finite resource, we introduce a local-unitary-invariant budget split of symmetrised second moments into local and nonlocal sectors that maps quantum systems onto compact, two-dimensional, hole-free manifolds.
-The topology of these manifolds is governed by state purity and time-reversal symmetry.
-This dimensional reduction reveals a deep structural link: exceeding classical capacity limits forces the activation of time-asymmetric generators, guaranteeing non-positive partial transpose entanglement.
-For two qubits, the geometry is analytically solvable.
-A single boundary elegantly isolates classical correlations, while nested regions physically dictate entanglement, steering, Bell nonlocality, and bounds on non-stabiliser magic.
-Beyond two qubits, dimensional capacity bottlenecks enforce these universal kinematic limits on correlation structures.
+The diversity of quantum correlations -- discord, entanglement, steering, and Bell nonlocality -- disappears at the kinematic level of observable second moments.
+By treating state purity as a finite resource, we introduce a local-unitary-invariant budget that splits these moments into local and nonlocal sectors.
+This maps quantum systems onto compact, two-dimensional manifolds whose topology is governed by purity and time-reversal symmetry.
+This dimensional reduction reveals a deep structural link: exceeding classical capacity limits requires the activation of intrinsically time-odd generators, providing a dimension-agnostic guarantee of negative partial transpose (NPT) entanglement.
+For two qubits, this geometry is analytically solvable; a single boundary isolates classical correlations, while nested regions define thresholds for steering and Bell nonlocality, alongside bounds on non-stabiliser magic.
+Beyond two qubits, dimensional bottlenecks enforce the kinematic limits on correlations.
 Because this macroscopic representation is completely determined by global and marginal purities, it bypasses the exponential scaling of full-state tomography.
-By coarse-graining over gauge-like first moments, the budget geometry acts as a thermodynamic phase diagram, exposing both the static hierarchy of quantum resources and their dynamic redistribution under decoherence.
+Thus, whenever an $n$-partite state's correlations exceed the classical capacity limits, its NPT entanglement is certified by only $n+1$ purity measurements, with sample complexity independent of Hilbert space dimension.
+By coarse-graining over gauge-like first moments, this geometry acts as a thermodynamic phase diagram, exposing the hierarchy of quantum resources and their dynamic redistribution under decoherence.